 Getting the news that an older adult family member has been diagnosed with dementia is life-changing.
 Thinking through the many elements and aspects associated with the disease and its particular impact, both now as well as in the long term, can be overwhelming.

-In this three-part series, we’ve examined the early, middle and late stage of dementia, explaining the type of care recommended during each stage, what family caregivers can expect, and how Anthem Home Care in Iowa can help.
+In this three-part series, we’ve examined the early, middle and late stage of dementia, explaining the type of care recommended during each stage, what family caregivers can expect, and how Anthem Home Care, a provider of memory care in Corpus Christi and surrounding areas, can help.

 Caregiving During the Late Stage of Dementia